42Crunch/api-security-audit-action/README.md

 More advanced failure conditions can be set in the configuration file `42c-conf.yaml`, such as audit score by category (security or data validation), severity level of issues, or even specific issues, specified by their issue ID.
 For advanced examples, see [here](https://github.com/42Crunch/resources/tree/master/cicd/42c-conf-examples).

-Additionally, the plugin enforces Security Quality gates defined at the platform level (default or tag-driven ones).
+Additionally, the plugin enforces security quality gates defined at the platform level (default or tag-driven ones).
 Security quality gates describe the application security requirements within the enterprise.

 ## Reading detailed actionable reports